isaacnmm/pestpolicy-hugo2XX/content/posts/does-apple-cider-vinegar-kill-fleas/index.md

-﻿
-- -
+﻿---
-- title: Does Apple Cider Vinegar Kill Fleas
+title: Does Apple Cider Vinegar Kill Fleas
 description: Does apple cider vinegar kill fleas?
-To make your life and that of your pets as stress
-- free as possible, proper flea extermination is necessary.
+To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.
 Summer is...
-slug: /does
+slug: /does-apple-cider-vinegar-kill-fleas/
-- apple
-- cider
-- vinegar
-- kill
-- fleas/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Fleas